19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 15 of 2016 wef 20/07/2016]

-(b) the service of any notice by the Comptroller.
+(b) the service of any notice, direction or other document by the Comptroller.

+[Act 39 of 2017 wef 26/10/2017]

 [49/2004]